splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

 To access the guided setup for AWS integration, perform the following steps:

 #.
 Log in to Splunk Observability Cloud.
 #.
+Open the :new-page:`Amazon Web Services guided setup <https://login.signalfx.com/#/gdi/aws?category=all&gdiState=%7B%22integrationId%22:%22FfhrrZoAYAA%22%7D>`.
+Optionally, you can navigate to the guided setup on your own:
+   #.
 On the left navigation menu, select :menuselection:`Data Management`.
    #.
 Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.
    #.
 On the Integrate Your Data page, select the tile for :strong:`Amazon Web Services`.
 #.
 Follow the steps provided in the guided setup.
 #.
 For the authentication step of establishing a connection between your AWS account and Splunk Observability Cloud, do one of the following:
     - In most AWS regions, use the Identity and Access Management (IAM) policy created through the guided setup.